novisto/cache-money/README.md

 execution of the function will be skipped.

-You can add a timeout in the declaration of the decorator, you can find constants for common timeout duration in `cache_money.constants.py`.
+You can add a timeout in the declaration of the decorator, you can find constants for common timeout duration in `cache_money/constants.py`.
 When the timeout is reached, Redis remove the entry itself.

 It's also possible to clear the cache early by using the method bust that gets added to a function decorated by Cache Money.
 An example is provided below.

 This library is available on PyPI under the name cache-money.
-You can install with pip by running pip install cache-money.
+You can install with pip by running `pip install cache-money`.

 # Requirements